mit-submit/submit-users-guide/source/program.rst

 If you wish to get an interface similar to a Mathematica notebook (.nb file), you can use WolframLanguageforJupyter.
 To install, follow these steps:

 #.
-Install the most recent paclet available `here <https://github.com/WolframResearch/WolframLanguageForJupyter/releases>`_.
+Download the most recent paclet available `here <https://github.com/WolframResearch/WolframLanguageForJupyter/releases>`_ in your home directory.

 #.
 Make sure you are on submit00 and type ``wolfram`` on the command prompt, then